Pablo-Camara/Chat-Rooms/README.md

 and I have created the views below that I will be implementing..
 Inside those views I will have different reusable components with different states that will make up the views.

-You can check screenshot images below:
+You can check screenshot images below, but during the development process I will probably change/improve the design in one way or another in certain areas/components:

 - Login